FerAiwa/ng-score-polygon/libs/score-polygon/README.md

 ![Image of ng-polygon-score](https://repository-images.githubusercontent.com/225927254/9748c900-16db-11ea-9f54-0e731cad1a80)

+## Demo

+Want a peek before downloading?
+There is a demo avaliable [here](https://feraiwa.github.io/ng-score-polygon/)

-## Latest news:
+## Latest release:

 _v.1.0_ released!
-(23/12/19) New score-polygon-comparer component, multiple score sets representation, and new customization options!
+(23/12/19)

+- score-polygon-comparer component:

+  Compare multiple score profiles, play as animation or navigate using the navigation menu.

+  Watch the graphic change over time in a cool transformation animation.

   Check the score-polygon-comparer section for details.

+- Added more customization options for the score-polygon-component.Details in Extra Customization section.

 ## Description